asgeir-s/microservice/README.md

 	-deploy-s (deploy on staging)
 	-test-s-s (service tests ageins staging)
 	-deploy-p (deploy in production)

+## Troubleshooting
+This version of akka is logging a error when dropping a TLS connection:

+    [ERROR] [03/08/2016 16:10:27.036] [default-akka.actor.default-dispatcher-2] [akka://default/user/StreamSupervisor-0/flow-1-0-unknown-operation] Error in stage [recover]: No elements passed in the last 1 minute. (akka.http.impl.engine.HttpConnectionTimeoutException)
+    [DEBUG] [03/08/2016 16:10:27.037] [default-akka.actor.default-dispatcher-2] [akka://default/user/StreamSupervisor-0/flow-1-0-unknown-operation] Aborting tcp connection because of upstream failure: No elements passed in the last 1 minute.

+Don't worry about this.
+Should only be a DEBUG entry on next version

 ## Resources
 Some good resources:
 - [Iterators: akka-http-microservice](https://github.com/theiterators/akka-http-microservice "akka-http-microservice")